News

 • Annika Tjuka, Huong Thi Thu Nguyen, and Katharina Spalek

-Laboratory Phonology - Journal of the Association for Laboratory Phonology (Prosody and Speech Processing across Languages and Varieties, Special Issue) 11(1).
+Laboratory Phonology - Journal of the Association for Laboratory Phonology (Prosody and Speech Processing across Languages and Varieties, Special Issue) 11(1). p.
 1–29.
 (2020)

 • General patterns and language variation - Word frequencies across English, German, and Chinese